 Step 6: Attach the Roof

 Glue and clamp the two roof panels onto the birdhouse body, meeting at the top ridge.
+Hold them in place until the glue sets so the peak stays tight and clean.

 👉👉 Pro Tip: Place a strip of painter’s tape across the roof peak before clamping.
 It keeps the panels from sliding apart and gives you a crisp, centered ridge.